 As enterprises take on recommendations to create more inclusive and flexible working environments, this may open up further opportunities to enterprises in service industries such as childcare, or products which are time-saving and marketed towards women.
 If more workplaces begin offering childcare services, either on-site or as an additional fringe benefit or allowance, for example, this creates further opportunities for existing enterprises in this industry to consider alternative delivery models or customer segments.
 Consider what opportunities could arise for a small childcare agency aimed at providing on-site services for employees across a national franchise.
-But startups need not wait for large corporations to create demand.
-Entrepreneurs should seek to identify where value can be created for parents, particularly women, that is greater than the costs of the service delivering it (such as competitively priced childcare).

-1,3,5,6 IFC (2019) Tackling Childcare: The Business Case for Employer-Supported Childcare in Myanmar

-- 2 ILO-SPF (2020) National Assessment Of Women's Entrepreneurship Development In Myanmar - 4 ADB (2016) Gender Equality and Women's Rights in Myanmar: A Situation Analysis - 7 ADB (2016) Gender Equality and Women's Rights in Myanmar: A Situation Analysis
+- 1 IFC (2019) Tackling Childcare: The Business Case for Employer-Supported Childcare in Myanmar - 2 ILO-SPF (2020) National Assessment Of Women's Entrepreneurship Development In Myanmar - 3 IFC (2019) Tackling Childcare: The Business Case for Employer-Supported Childcare in Myanmar - 4 ADB (2016) Gender Equality and Women's Rights in Myanmar: A Situation Analysis - 5 IFC (2019) Tackling Childcare: The Business Case for Employer-Supported Childcare in Myanmar - 6 IFC (2019) Tackling Childcare: The Business Case for Employer-Supported Childcare in Myanmar - 7 ADB (2016) Gender Equality and Women's Rights in Myanmar: A Situation Analysis